rakirs2/IntuitivePython/Sections/Games/RockPaperScissors/RockPaperScissors.md

 The goal of this is simply to get the student used to using the basic commands and creating something with those building blocks

 ## Submissions
-- Trying this, just use github copy and paste via the CLI and create a PR.
+- GitHub copy and paste via the CLI and create a PR.

 ## Future Ideas
 - [ ] Make the computer always win (show results)